gstellar/betbot/README.md

+# Bet Bot
-# Bet Bot: Your best bet in bot betting
+## Your best bet in bot betting
->A great way to incorporate FUN into your office, without ever leaving Slack!
+>Bet on your favourite sports teams with your colleagues for unlimited office fun!

 ---